Family. Support. Advocacy. Due Process.

 Suzanne Freed

 Since 1984, Suzanne Freed has been the CEO of Upstate Bed & Biscuit, a large pet boarding, grooming a daycare facility which has a staff of 14 people and has been recognized as being the best business for the Pet Care in Spartanburg, South Carolina.
-Through her business, Suzanne has sponsored several events to support nonprofit organizations including Service Dogs for Veterans, South Carolina Chapter of the American Foundation for Suicide Prevention & the Spartanburg Humane Society.
+Through her business, Suzanne has sponsored several events to support nonprofit organizations, including Service Dogs for Veterans, South Carolina Chapter of the American Foundation for Suicide Prevention & the Spartanburg Humane Society.
 She has also served on various Board of Directors including the Spartanburg Humane Society & Brigantine Quarters Home Owners Association.

 Suzanne is a native of South Carolina and has her Bachelor’s degree in Early Childhood Education from the University of South Carolina.
-A mother of four grown children, with one still attending a S.C. university, Suzanne has been actively involved with the non-profit organization, SAVE-Stop Abusive & Violent Environments & the Campus Justice Coalition.
+A mother of four grown children, with one still attending a S.C. university, Suzanne has been actively involved with the non-profit organization SAVE-Stop Abusive & Violent Environments & the Campus Justice Coalition.
 Through SAVE, Suzanne has lobbied at the state and federal levels to change the inequitable TIX bias investigation, adjudication & disciplinary processes of accused students.

 Beth Lorenz